-System integration is not rocket science by any means, but there are several issues that make system integration challenging for most organizations.
-According to recent studies, up to 70% of all integration projects fail on some level.
+While system integration need not be overly complex, there are several issues that make it challenging for most organizations.
+According to recent studies, up to 70% of all integration projects fail or do not achieve the desired outcome.

-This is probably more common for complex projects, but sometimes even relatively simple system integration projects can run into trouble.
+This result is typically more common with complex projects, but sometimes even relatively simple system integration projects can run into trouble.
 Most of the failures are not due to the chosen integration technology itself or technical difficulties with the systems in the scope, but due to project and change management issues.
-In today’s world, every enterprise has a diverse set of applications and systems.
-Connecting those systems is often a requirement for business needs and is a challenge for their IT.
-This article emphasizes some of the most common challenges in integrating IT systems.
+In today’s world, almost every enterprise has a diverse set of applications and systems.
+Connecting those systems is critical for business success and is a challenge for the IT teams.
+This article focusses on some of the most common challenges in integrating IT systems.

-The longer the project takes, the more significant this issue becomes.
-To manage this risk, time is of the essence, keeping the integration projects short improves the success rate of the project.
-Further, an agile working methodology that can cater to changing requirements along the way and after the project is essential for the success of the systems integration.
+The longer a project takes, the more significant this issue becomes.
+To manage this risk, time is of the essence, keeping the integration projects short improves the overall likelihood of success.
+Further, an agile approach that can cater to changing requirements along the way, and after the project, is essential for the success of the systems integration.

 Lack of Skilled Resources

 System integration requires expertise that is not easy to come by.
 Having excellent integration technology is not enough if the required expertise is not there.
-Most companies struggle to find and retain employees with the required skills set for system integration.
-The best way to tackle this issue is to use an external third-party provider that can bring the needed integration expertise to the table as required, in addition to providing the integration technology.
+Most companies struggle to find and retain employees with the required skills set for an integration project.
+A very effective way to tackle this issue is to use an external third-party provider that can bring the needed integration expertise as required, in addition to providing the integration technology.

 Lack of Accountability

 When an organization is integrating many different sub-systems, the accountability for the success of the integration becomes blurred very easily.
-There are multiple stakeholders (e.g., vendors, system owners, etc.) in the equation, none of whom is responsible for the entire system integration.
-They handle their side of integration at best, but they will not venture outside their own territory.
-But integration always has more than one party.
-So, when something goes wrong, the situation turns very easily to finger pointing and blaming the other parties, instead of someone “owning” the integration.
-If a single party handles the system integration project, that party is also (often contractually) responsible for the success of such a system integration project, and there is no ambiguity over accountability.
+There are multiple stakeholders (e.g., vendors, system owners, etc.) in the equation, none of whom have responsibility for the entire system integration.
+Each has their own area of focus, and each works independently.
+So, when something goes wrong, the situation often becomes a finger pointing exercise with the parties blaming each other, instead of someone “owning” the integration.
+If a single party handles the system integration project, that party is also (often contractually) responsible for the success, and there is no ambiguity over accountability.

 Legacy System Integration